 Lastly, we need to check that all atoms are having their lowest possible formal charge to complete the lewis structure of H2S.

-For making this whole learning about drawing a Lewis structure, a bit more simple, I have jotted down the steps below, in bullets,
+For making this whole learning about drawing a Lewis structure, a bit more simple, I have jotted down the steps below.

 Moving on to the next topic, let’s put some light on the hybridization of H2S!

 According to Drago’s rule, H2S has no hybridization.